 We are routinely involved in rate change applications before the PUCT.
-Those applications include general rate cases where the entire cost of service of the utility is assessed and reset.
-In addition, we are periodically involved in proceedings to adjust our capital tracking mechanisms (TCOS and DCRF) and annually file to adjust our EECRF.
+Those applications sometimes include general rate cases where the entire cost of service of the utility is assessed and reset.
+More frequently, we are involved in proceedings to adjust our capital tracking mechanisms (TCOS and DCRF) and to adjust our EECRF.
 The table below reflects significant applications pending or completed since our 2016 Form 10-K was filed with the SEC.

 Mechanism Annual Increase (1) (in millions) Filing Date Effective Date Approval Date Additional Information AMS N/A June 2017 TBD TBD Final reconciliation of AMS surcharge proposing a \$28.7 million refund for AMS revenue in excess of expenses, for which a reserve has been recorded.
+Refunds began in September 2017.
 EECRF (2) \$11.0 June 2017 TBD TBD Annual reconciliation filing for program year 2016 and includes proposed performance bonus of \$11 million.
 Anticipated effective date of March 2018.
 DCRF 41.8 April 2017 September 2017 July 2017 Based on an increase in eligible distribution-invested capital for 2016 of \$479 million.
 Unanimous Stipulation and Settlement Agreement was filed in June 2017 for \$86.8 million (a \$41.8 million annual increase).
 The settlement agreement also included the AMS refund referenced above.
 TCOS 7.8 December 2016 February 2017 February 2017 Based on an incremental increase in total rate base of \$109.6 million.
+TCOS 39.3 September 2017 TBD TBD Based on an incremental increase in total rate base of \$263.4 million.